AdobeDocs/document-cloud-learn.en/help/sign/integrations/send-for-signature-with-sharepoint-online.md

 # Sending in SharePoint Online

-Steamline your document workflows by sending a document for signature directly within Sharepoint Online.
+In this video tutorial, you'll learn how to steamline your document workflows by sending a document for signature directly within Sharepoint Online.

 >[!VIDEO](https://video.tv.adobe.com/v/41263?hidetitle=true)